ustutt-ipvs-vs/automated_ncs_benchmark/sender-receiver-linux/README.md

 - `thresholds`: Array of thresholds (floating point numbers) for the priority classes.
 The lowest threhold `- infinity` is ommited from the array.
 - `prioMapping`: Array specifying the mapping from the thresholds to the priority classes (integers 0-7).
 - `costs`: Array of costs associated with the priority classes.
 First element associated with best priority class.
-- `historySize`: Number of samples kept in the sensor history to determine the maximum absolute angle change.
 - `bias` Bias as an integer value.
 Is *added* to the raw sensor value before sending it to the receiver.
 Default value: `0`
+- `sendTriggeringApproach`: String.
+Determines the approach to trigger the sending of a new sensor value.
+Default: `slidingWindow`.
+Possible options:
+    - `slidingWindow`: Uses a sliding window to determine the maximum absolute angle change.
+The sampling period is determined by the maximum absolute angle change.
+      For this approach, the following parameters are required: `historySize`, `samplingPeriods`, `samplingPeriodSensitivityFactor`, `samplingPeriodSensitivityOffset`.
+    - `simpleThreshold`: Uses a simple threshold.
+Whenever the absolute angle value exceeds the threshold, a new sensor value is sent.
+        For this approach, the following parameter is required: `angleTransmissionThreshold`.
+- `historySize`: Number of samples kept in the sensor history to determine the maximum absolute angle change.
 - `samplingPeriods`: Array of 10 sampling periods in milliseconds, where the first element corresponds to the smallest change and the 10th element corresponds to the largest maximum absolute angle change.
 - `initialPriorityClass`: Priority class used at start ()
 - `samplingPeriodSensitivityFactor`: Factor by which the maximum absolute angle change is multiplied to determine sampling period.
 Default value: `1.0`